Key takeaways:

 Louisiana

-Louisiana does not offer a state-wide license for a journeyman or master level license.
+Louisiana does not offer a statewide journeyman or master-level license.
 These licenses are issued locally, and electricians must check their local jurisdiction for license requirements.
 Louisiana does offer a state-wide electrical contractor license issued by the Louisiana State Licensing Board for Contractors.

-To gain an electrical contractor license, applicants must have a business net worth of at least $10,000 over the past 12 months.
-Applicants must also pass a trade exam as well as a Business and Law exam.
+An electrical contractor license is required to work on projects that cost more than $10,000.
+Applicants must also have a business net worth of at least $10,000 and pass a trade exam as well as a Business and Law exam to obtain the license.

 Maine